IDAPluginProject/dazhbog/README.md

 *   Automatic rebuild from segments if empty (on first startup)
 *   Legacy index files (`wal.dat`, `sst.*.ldb`) automatically migrated to `.legacy_index_*` backup

+#### Context Index (sled-backed)

+The context index tracks relationships between functions, binaries, and versions to enable intelligent version selection:

+*   **Per-Key Binary Tracking:** Maps each function key to the top-N binary MD5s that contain it (ranked by observation count)
+*   **Per-Version Statistics:** Tracks total observations, first/last seen timestamps, and associated binary MD5s for each version
+*   **Binary Metadata:** Records basename, hostname, first/last seen timestamps, and observation counts for each binary
+*   **Key-Binary-Version Links:** Maintains statistics on how often each (key, binary MD5) pair maps to specific versions
+*   **Automatic Population:** Context is recorded during push operations and queried during pulls
+*   **Configurable Limits:** Top-16 binaries per key and per version (configurable)

 #### History Tracking

 Each record's `prev_addr` field points to the previous version: